Sponsor

 Conduction system of the heart

-The classic description of the conduction system of the heart emphasizes only the primary intracardiac system and refers to a group of specialized cardiac muscle structures that serve as pacemakers and distributors of the electrical stimuli that make the heart beat coordinatedly.
+The classic description of the conduction system of the heart emphasizes only the cardiomyocyte-based component and refers to a group of specialized cardiac muscle structures that serve as pacemakers and distributors of the electrical stimuli that make the heart beat coordinatedly.
 It is important to stress the fact that this primary "conduction system of the heart" is not formed by nerves but rather by specialized cardiac muscle cells.

-Components of the primary conduction system of the heart:
+Components of the cardiomyocyte-based conduction system of the heart:

 • AV node: The atrioventricular (AV) node is found at the junction of atria and ventricles in an area known as the "Triangle of Koch".
 Its function is to delay the electrical impulse passing from the atria to the ventricles by 1/10th of a second, enabling the sequential pumping action of the heart.
 The eponymic name for the AV node is "node of Aschoff-Tawara", and it receives its blood supply by way of the AV node artery, a branch that usually arises from the right coronary artery